nib-alejo/blog-engine/README.md

         - Execute scripts accord enum located in './database-scripts\data'

 Backend:
-    - Prerequisite: Framework .NET CORE 5.0
+1. Prerequisite: Framework .NET CORE 5.0
-    - On visual studio 2019 or superior
+2. On visual studio 2019 or superior
     - Open the solution 'ZemogaBlogEngine.sln' located in back-end folder
     - Change the connection string information accord to your database credentials in './DataAccess/CommonDA.cs'
     - Check and adjust CORS configuration whether is nedded
     - Make sure that your startup project in the solution is "WebApplication"
     - Build the solution (through ctrl + shit + b)
     - Execute the solution (through F5)

 Frontend:
-    - Prerequisite: NodeJS 14.15.4
+1. Prerequisite: NodeJS 14.15.4
-    - On visual studio code
+2. On visual studio code
     - Open the front-end application located in './front-end'
     - Check and adjust the value of the parameter 'blogEngineWS' accord to your needs, in './src/environments' file.
 The value must contain the URL of the back end application.
-    - On project folder './front-end' open power shell and execute 'npm install' to install the packages needed for the front-end application
+3. On project folder './front-end' open power shell
+    - Execute 'npm install' to install the packages needed for the front-end application
     - In order to run the application execute 'npm run start'